innoq/ml-ops.org/content/three-levels-of-ml-software.md

-# Three Levels of Machine Learning-Based Software
+# Three Levels of ML Software

 ML/AI is rapidly adopted by new applications and industries.
 As already been mentioned, the goal of a machine learning project is to build a statistical model by using collected data and applying machine learning algorithms.